Reohna/LinuxAssignment3/README.md

 ### Step 1: Make a new regular user

+In this step, we will create a new regular user.
+This user will not have administrative permissions yet.

 useradd will create a new user

 -m will create the user's home directory and copy default files to it